denten-books/plain-text/main.md

 (US1105170, 1908-1914), and "Combined Type-Writing and Adding Machine" (US1244398, 1910-1917) among others.

-![Universal Turing machine as a device.
-Reconstructed by Mike Davey, circa 2012.
-Displayed in the Collection of Historical Scientific Instruments, Harvard University.
-Go Ask A.L.I.C.E.
-Exhibition, 9/11-12/20/212.
-Photograph by Rocky Acosta under CC Attribution 3.0 license.](images/turing.jpg)

-![Universal Turing machine as an idea.
-"Nick Gardner's WireWorld multiplier, via a Turing machine."](images/turing-idea.png)

 By the end of the 19th century a number of lesser mechanisms anticipate the functional elements of Turing's mechanism.
-By 1936, when the time of "On Computable Numbers, with an Application to the Entscheidungsproblem" went to print, these inventions not only anticipate the modern computer, but are brought to mass market in wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
-Rather than a singular eureka moment, the invention of the universal machine should be viewed as a gradual historical process that culminates in Turing's ideal specifications.
+And by 1936, when Turing publishes his paper on computable numbers, these inventions not only anticipate the modern computer, but are brought to mass market in wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
+Rather than a singular eureka moment, the invention of the universal machine should be viewed as a gradual historical process that culminates in Turing's universal (and minimally-viable) specifications.

+The central thesis of the history outlined hi
 The telegraph was already viewed a curcuit control mechanism.
 "If we disregard the small class of telegrams that merely express emotions, the essence of telegraphy is control [...]
 Telegraph systems, therefore, belong not